What are some landscape architecture stereotypes?

 He said the multidisciplinary nature of WithersRavenel elevates projects to the next level with collaboration between engineering and landscape architecture.

 Most projects involve a site visit to see and imagine the human element in something that is not yet built and ready.
-The team gets the context around the site, its history, and conducts an on the ground site analysis.
+The team gathers context around the site and its history.
+They conduct an on the ground site analysis.

-Daniel shared a few project layouts and plans that were designed by landscape architects for a project in the Triangle area, and depth of detail in it.
+Daniel shared a few project layouts and plans designed by landscape architects for a project in the Triangle area.
+He highlighted the depth of detail in it.

 Courtney added: “The stormwater was designed by our stormwater engineers.
-We worked with our civil team on the grading, but the layout itself, what goes where and why in this case and many others is quite often done by landscape architects.
+We worked with our civil team on the grading.
+The layout itself, what goes where and why in this case and many others, is often done by landscape architects.
 That’s why we work on many different project types because we’re involved at a high level early on.”

 Of course, their work isn’t done at that point.
 “And then when we get down into the particulars.
 We’re looking at the paving patterns, we’re looking at the planting, site lighting, landscape features and site detailing” she said.